 - No need to constantly look for items to sell.

-- Build a brand that is a long-term asset (and can be sold).
+- Can build a brand that’s a long-term asset (and can be sold).

 - The fewer products you have, the more vulnerable you are if sales drop for one of your products.

 - Developing new products can take a while.

 - Higher inventory costs than the other approaches.